RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/power.md

 The water wheel was replaced with a more efficient turbine.
 Bad news.
 The sheer weight and size of the waterwheel was really good at ironing-out any changes in the water-flow.
 The lighter turbine was 'all over the place' - and rubbish at keeping its speed in sync with the steam engine.

 ### Enough of the turbine!
 (1926)
-The turbine is disconnected from the drive to the looms, but finds better work driving a genrator, instead.
+The turbine is disconnected from the drive to the looms, but finds better work driving a generator, instead.
 Lights are now hydro electric!

 ## Water and Diesel Electric.
 The long decline (1936 - 1971)